-Review: SMRT Sequencing ‘Is Revolutionizing’ Clinical Applications
+Review: SMRT Sequencing ‘Is Revolutionizing’ Human Sequencing Applications

 Wednesday, February 7, 2018

-“The myth that SMRT sequencing is too error prone to be diagnostically useful is being expunged and replaced by evidence that it offers advantages over short-read sequencers.”
+A new review in Nucleic Acids Research offers a sweeping look at human sequencing applications for SMRT Sequencing, finding that “[t]he myth that SMRT sequencing is too error prone … is being expunged and replaced by evidence that it offers advantages over short-read sequencers.”